 Well, with the dropping price of radar, boats in the mid-20' range can now be found to have radar aboard.
 If you do, read the manual and get familiar with gain controls.
 I won't waste space in this newspaper lending advice to a skipper that already has a state of the art system aboard on how to use it.
-Not surprisingly however, the advice below holds for the 65'er with radar and chart overlay capabilities as well as the skipper in the 17' open boat with a 90-hp Merc on the stern.
+Not surprisingly however, the advice below holds for the 65'-er with radar and chart overlay capabilities as well as the skipper in the 17' open boat with a 90-hp Merc on the stern.
 When the fog rolls in...

 - 1. Slow down to "a slow bell", that is, with forward propulsion necessary to maintain steerage, but no greater.
-Put on life jackets. - 2.
-While underway and making way, that is, engine in gear, give 1 "prolonged" blast on your whistle (4-6 seconds).
-This is specified in the Navigation Rules, Rule 35(a).
+Put on life jackets. - While underway and making way, that is, engine in gear, give 1 "prolonged" blast on your whistle (4-6 seconds).
 In fact, the Rules say "not more than 2 minutes apart."
 Let me make it plainer.
-No LESS than every 2 minutes. - 3.
-While underway but not making way, that is, dead stop on the engine but not at anchor, give 2 "prolonged" blasts, separated by a couple of seconds apart, no less than every 2 minutes.
-This is Rule 35(b). - 4.
+No LESS than every 2 minutes.
+While underway but not making way, that is, dead stop on the engine but not - While underway but not making way, that is, dead stop on the engine but not at anchor, give 2 "prolonged" blasts, separated by a couple of seconds apart, no less than every 2 minutes. - 4.
 If necessary to anchor due to visibility (none!), "boats less than 39 feet 4 inches (12 meters) in length may make an efficient sound signal at intervals of not more than two minutes."
 In short, it is not specified for boats under 12 meters.
 Boats larger than 12 meters at anchor must clang their bell 5 times quickly followed by one prolonged and one short (~1 second) blast in the whistle. - 5.
 Listen.
 Sound travels more efficiently through fog than clear air.
 Listen.
 Bring your engine to dead stop from time to time and listen.
 Listen for the sound of surf (move away from that!), buoy whistles/horns/bells (move towards that, carefully) or other engines (sound danger whistle right away and take all way off but don't turn off the engine!)

 So, now you are properly communicating with other boats but you do want to get in out of the fog if you can.
 How?
 Don't, as some old chestnuts might advise, hug the shore.
 As the fog intensifies and you draw closer and closer to shore, you know what will happen.
-(See column on what to do if you run aground.)
 Of far more danger, don't "hug the shore" when you are outside the Inlet.
 If you get caught in the surf line (see 5 above), you will be capsized and now there is imminent threat to life.